 Hydrolyzed Collagen is the missing link in supplying amino acids like glycine, proline and lysine that are required by the body to build connective tissue to regulate cell growth.
 It will benefit hair, skin tissue, muscle, cartilage, ligaments and blood cell growth.
 Some doctors are referring to this product as the new anti-aging product of the century.

 I’ve found that it is absolutely perfect for blending healthy fats into a hot drink since it gives a delicious froth and creaminess.
-Various forms of butter coffee (especially Bulletproof Coffee) have become increasingly popular lately, and I prefer to add gelatin in collagen hydrolysate form for extra protein to these recipes.
+Various forms of butter coffee (especially this kind) have become increasingly popular lately, and I prefer to add gelatin in collagen hydrolysate form for extra protein to these recipes.
 I’ve also tried similar recipes by adding grass fed butter, coconut oil, and grass fed collagen hydrolysate to herbal teas like dandelion root tea with similar results.

 Gelatin and collagen hydrolysate are also sources of protein, with 6-7 grams per tablespoon.